Aaron Gwin: Teams

 After a successful season with Specialized, Gwin announced that he would be leaving the big brand to ride for up and coming brand YT Industries for the 2016 season.
 In 2019, Gwin signed with Intense Factory Racing.
 In 2024, Gwin left Intense Factory Racing and formed an independent team, Gwin Factory Racing.
+In 2026 Gwin joined Neko Mullay's Frameworks Racing, signing a two year contract with an optional third year extension.
+He'll be racing with and mentoring first year elite athlete, Asa Vermette.